kapilsharma/AngularQuickNotes/04-CourseProject.md

 In HTML file, line 1-12 and 22-25 are simple HTML and Bootstrap.
 Between line 13-21, we want to print table rows.

 Line 13 'tr' is simple HTML element to print table row.
 However, there is a special code `*ngFor="let toDo of toDos"`.
 This is called directive.
 We will discuss more about directives after components.
 Actually, component is also a directive with template.
-In short, directives are the instructions in the DOM, just like components instruct angular tochange a 'tag', directives are attributes which instruct angular to change DOM.
+In short, directives are the instructions in the DOM, just like components instruct angular to change a 'tag', directives are attributes which instruct angular to change DOM.

 Here, we are using '*ngFor' directive, which is used to repeat an element for a given instance of time.
 It is much like 'foreach' loop of many programming languages. `let toDo of toDos` will take one element of toDos at a time and save is as `toDo`.
 This will be repeated for every element of the array.